Impulsleistung/Impulsleistung/README.md

 ## My field of operational expertise

 - 👨‍🎓 Software and electronics graduate engineer from [Pforzheim University](https://www.hs-pforzheim.de/en/)
-- 🤖 Working on ML- DevOps in the Volkswagen Group
+- 🤖 Working on Cloud-AI - DevOps in the Volkswagen Group
 - 🐼 Participating member of the German-Chinese forum

 ## Personal